Millicent Simmonds: TV roles and return to A Quiet Place

 In 2018, Simmonds appeared in a two-episode arc in the third season of the Disney Channel television series Andi Mack.
 She had first appeared as an extra in the first season, and the series creators invited her back for a recurring role.
 For her arc, Simmonds taught the other actors how to use ASL, and the showrunners decided to show her scenes involving ASL without providing subtitles so viewers could focus on figuring out the sign language.
 In one of the episodes, Simmonds also spoke for the first time ever on-camera, responding audibly "I like you" in response to Asher Angel's character Jonah signing "I like you" to her character.
 Simmonds said of the spoken dialogue, "I can't even remember how it was brought up or who had the idea, but I remember my mom asking me how I felt about it, and I told her I thought I could try.
 I was actually pretty nervous about it.
 I don't use my voice a lot in public."

 In the following year, Simmonds appeared in an episode of the second season of This Close.
 In October, Simmonds was cast in a lead role in the pilot for the TV series Close Up on Freeform, and production took place later in the year in Vancouver.
 By May 2020, Freeform passed on the pilot.

 Simmonds also reprised her role in the sequel film A Quiet Place Part II, which filmed in the middle of 2019.
 John Krasinski, who also directed the sequel, said, "I had this small idea, which was to make Millie [Simmonds] the lead of the movie... her character opens the door to all the themes I was dealing with in the first movie."
 The film had its world premiere in March 2020, but due to the COVID-19 pandemic, its commercial release was postponed to May 2021.
+In the following August, Variety named Simmonds among over 50 other 25-and-under talent in its 2021 Power of Young Hollywood Impact List.